AI

 How joining an existing team works in practice

 It uses your existing email templates.
 Your escalation logic.
 Your product knowledge base.
-It doesn't introduce a new layer your team has to monitor separately.
+It doesn't introduce a new layer that your team has to monitor separately.
 The output shows up in the same reports your management team already reviews.

 The ATAG case: AI customer service across three brands on Salesforce